dashingsoft/pyarmor/docs/man.rst

 After that make the :ref:`runtime package` in the `dist` path.

 Finally insert the :ref:`bootstrap code` into entry script.

-If ``--exact`` is set, all the scripts in the command line are taken as entry scripts.
-Otherwise only the first script is entry script.

 Option ``--src`` used to specify source path if entry script is not in the top most path.
 For example::